 Jasper glared back at him, then smiled smugly.

-"If you can find a new agent who can put up with your tantrums and all the other shit you send my way, be my guest, Edward."
+"If you can find a new agent that can put up with the tantrums and all the other shit you send my way, be my guest, Edward."

 Edward flipped Jasper the bird then looked at the brunette beauty, who was still totally unaware of his presence.
 He was going to say something to her immediately but instead he made use of the illicit time he had to scrutinize Isabella before she noticed him.